 Reasons for powers of attorney

-The reasons for power of attorney are as varied as life’s circumstances.
+The Orange County DUI lawyers lists out the reasons for power of attorney are as varied as life’s circumstances.
 However there are some common general circumstances that people tend to execute powers of attorney.
 For instant, if you are planning on being on an extended vacation or out of the country and there are specific financial transactions that will need to go forward such as selling a house or closing on a mortgage or selling certain stock you made need a power of attorney.
 Those may be situations where it is convenient or even necessary to appoint your attorney in fact to act on your behalf for those matters in your absence.

 This can also apply if you are being called away to military duty and there are transactions that will need to occur in your absence.
 Often times a power of attorney is needed if you will become incapacitated such as undergoing a surgery.
 By preparing a power of attorney prior to undergoing the procedure this allows you to plan for who will be making decisions for you in the event that you are incapacitated for some period of time.